mohimanilab/MetaMiner/README.md

 MetaMiner is a metabologenomic pipeline which integrates metabolomic (tandem mass spectra) and genomic data to identify novel **Ri**bosomally synthesized and **P**ost-translationally modified **P**eptides (RiPPs) and the biosynthetic gene clusters encoding them.

 MetaMiner is developed in collaboration of [Carnegie Mellon University](http://mohimanilab.cbd.cmu.edu) (PA, USA), [Saint Petersburg State University](http://cab.spbu.ru) (Russia) and [University of California San Diego](http://cseweb.ucsd.edu/~ppevzner/) (CA, USA) under the Apache 2.0 License.
-The latest version will be updated in the **N**atural **P**roduct **D**iscovery **tool**kit **NPDtools** at <https://github.com/ablab/npdtools>.
+The latest version is available in the **N**atural **P**roduct **D**iscovery **tool**kit (**NPDtools**) at <https://github.com/ablab/npdtools>.

 <a name="sec_inout"></a>
 # Input and output

 MetaMiner takes paired metabolomic and genomic data as input, and output a report summaring all the RiPPs that MetaMiner detected.

 ## Input files format
-For metabolomic data, MetaMiner work with liquid chromatography–tandem mass spectrometry data (LS-MS/MS).
+For metabolomic data, MetaMiner works with liquid chromatography–tandem mass spectrometry data (LS-MS/MS).
 Spectra files must be centroided and in an open spectrum format (MGF, mzXML, mzML or mzData).
-MetaMiner supports MGF (Mascot Generic Format) and uses msconvert utility from the ProteoWizard package to convert spectra in other formats to MGF.
+MetaMiner natively supports MGF (Mascot Generic Format) and uses msconvert utility from the ProteoWizard package to convert spectra in other formats to MGF.

 For genomic data, MetaMiner uses either raw nucleotide sequences or specific genome mining tools' output: